sfc-gh-bhess/st_snowauth/README.md

 * `redirect_uri` - the URL that is configured in the OAuth provider as the redirect URL (it should be the URL of the Streamlit app itself)
 * `client_id` - the client ID, from the commands above.
 * `client_secret` - the client secret for the client ID, from the commands above

+There are 2 optional fields
 * `role` - (optional) the Snowflake role to use when making the connection.
 If omitted, the user's default role will be used.
+* `connection` - (optional) a dictionary of parameters that will be passed along to the Snowpark Session builder (e.g., setting the `database` field in the `connection` dictionary would connect to Snowflake and set the database to the specified value).
+See the [Snowflake documentation](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-api#functions) for the options available.

 If `snowauth_session()` is called without a `config` parameter, it will look for the configuration parameters in the secrets file (`st.secrets`) using the default